chrisrzhou/unified-doc/readme.md

 - Tests are managed with `jest`.
 - Docs are managed with `docz`.
 - Todos:
+	- [ ] `mark` and whitespace text nodes may not always be valid child elements (e.g. invalid with `tr`, `tbody`).
+May need to consider using `span` (not-ideal), or potentially ignore the React DOM nesting errors.
   - [ ] Cypress tests for `react-unified-doc`.
   - [ ] Jest tests for `get-annotated-nodes` in `hast-util-annotate`.
+	- [ ] Resolve XO/TS suppressed lint errors, and TODO comments
+	- [ ] Improve Typescript typings.
   - [ ] Export useful annotation utilities for `react-unified-doc`.
   - [ ] Revisit/formalize `hast-util-coerce-text-positions`, `text-parse` implementations.
-	- [ ] Improve Typescript typings.
-	- [ ] Resolve XO/TS suppressed lint errors, and TODO comments
-  - [ ] Add more Gallery examples in `docs` (search, kindle, redlining, elastic-search/server ML/AI annotations, non-annotation (signatures), effects (find/replace using dom selectors))
   - [ ] Review/feedback from [unified][unified] team.